-- A. Assistance Components Available To All Qualifying Program Participants. - 1) Homeowner's Insurance And Major Component Home Warranty And Closing Costs Assistance:
+A. Assistance Components Available To All Qualifying Program Participants.

+1. Home Warranty And Closing Costs Assistance:

-The maximum amount of financial assistance is \$87,000 for homeowner's insurance home warranty, and closing costs assistance.
+The maximum amount of financial assistance is \$8,000 for home warranty, and closing costs assistance.

-The HACP may approve the prepayment of a homeowner's insurance policy home warranty for a property prior to closing.
+The HACP may approve the prepayment of a home warranty for a property prior to closing.
 It is the responsibility of the tenant/buyer to provide HACP with a written quotation from the vendor for these services prior to closing.
-The buyer may be eligible for homeowner's insurance or a home warranty benefits for a maximum term of three (3) years.
 Subject to budgetary constraints, HACP may pay closing costs one time per buyer and if a buyer fails to close on their sales agreement, buyer is not eligible to receiving additional closing costs assistance for a new sales agreement for one (1) year.